 - Alimony or spousal support.
 I will need to the name and social security number of the payer or payee, and the amount paid/received.

 - Health savings accounts.
-If you pay any medical expenses out of your HSA, there will be a 1099-SA issued.
-For whatever reason, these often aren’t mailed to you, so you’ll need to access your HSA account online to download it.
+If you pay any medical expenses out of your HSA, there will be a 1099-SA issued, though you only have access to it via download from your HSA bank.
 For contributions, I’ll need to know any amount you contributed to your HSA outside of normal payroll deductions.
-(Note that Health FSAs, “Flex Spending Accounts”, are different from HSAs.
-I typically need no documentation for Health FSAs.)
+Note that healthcare FSAs, “flex spending accounts”, are different from HSAs.
+I typically need no documentation for healthcare FSAs.

 - Home-office deduction.
+[Note that there is no longer any deduction for home office expenses if the income associated with the office space is reported to you on a W-2; that is, if you’re an employee.
+As of 2018, the home office deduction applies only to self-employment income.]
 Please provide me with a summarized list of your expenses.
 (Rent, utilities, maintenance, HOA fees, etc.) I’ll also need to know the square footage of your office space (used exclusively for business), and the square footage of your entire home.
-Note that there is no longer any deduction for home office expenses if the income associated with the office space is reported to you on a W-2.

 - Unreimbursed work-related expenses, prior year tax preparation fees, financial advisor fees.
 Please provide a summarized list.
 In most cases, these expenses are only deductible to the extent they exceed 2% of your income.
-[No longer relevant for tax years after 2017.
-Deduction has been eliminated.]
+[These deductions have been eliminated as of tax year 2018.]

 - Electric vehicle purchases.
 I’ll need the make/model, date of purchase, amount paid, VIN, and expected tax credit amount.
-(Please note that leased or used vehicles are not eligible for the tax credit.)
+Note that leased or used vehicles are not eligible for the tax credit.

 - Other tax-related items for which you may not have received a tax form.
 Please provide a summarized list.
-Common items include property taxes paid, student loan interest, educator expenses (for classroom teachers), etc. I do not need or want receipts, account statements, etc.
+Common items include property taxes, foreign financial accounts, student loan interest, educator expenses (for classroom teachers), etc. I do not need or want receipts, account statements, etc.